-Mrs Heather Allen: CWA of WA State President, first year
+Mrs Heather Allen: CWA of WA State President, second year

-Mrs Pam Beatson: CWA of WA State Treasurer, second year
+Mrs Pam Beatson: CWA of WA State Treasurer, third year

 Joined Leschenault/South Bunbury Branch in 2007.
 Has served three year terms as Branch Secretary and President, two years as Branch Treasurer, and is current Branch President and Emergency Services Contact and Coordinator.
 Brings broad experience in business finances to the position of State Treasurer.
 Having studied Accountancy, was employed as bookkeeper and pay clerk for five years.
 Worked as a partner in the family business for over 20 years, managing all financial matters.
 Since retirement from this business, has continued to have part-time bookkeeper employment and hands-on Company Director experience in investment and superannuation.
 At State level in CWA, she has served three years on State Management Committee and the Finance Group (2011-2014), and on the Property Management Group (2012-13).
 In 2014 she commenced service as a Branch Auditor after completing Auditor training.
 Has undertaken governance training, completing the Not For Profit Board Course conducted by the Australian Institute of Company Directors.
 Pam has completed 1 year as State Treasurer, serving on the Sir James Education and Welfare Fund Committee and as Chairman of the State Finance Group.

 State Management Committee: ORDINARY MEMBERS

 - To see which SMC member is allocated to your branch please click here